 With its steely blue leaves and very erect growth habit, this Switch Grass is a 5-foot tall showstopper in the garden.
 In the fall, when its seed heads bloom, it takes on a delicate and ethereal beauty all its own.
 It is especially pretty when backlit by the rising or setting sun.

 Northwind is also easy to grow, being very drought tolerant and disease free.

 The Purple Beech, with its dark leaves, makes a unique archway in the garden when two trees are trained over a frame.
-They are also available as a beautiful individual upright specimen.
+They are also available as beautiful individual upright specimen plants.